OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 - [Allow PyGrid to manage workers on remote machines](https://github.com/OpenMined/PyGrid/issues/596)
 - [Create a abstract manager class for both static and dynamic FL](https://github.com/OpenMined/PyGrid/issues/597)
 - [Move database to be associated with the Node, instead of the Worker](https://github.com/OpenMined/PyGrid/issues/598)
-- Node should be able to request an association, or accept/deny association requests, with a Network
-- Need a general statistic API endpoint that can be requested by Networks with a valid association
 - [Namespace all the API endpoints by their intentions](https://github.com/OpenMined/PyGrid/issues/600)

-#### Grid Admin
+#### API for Grid Admin

 - Create API endpoints for user CRUD operations
-- Create API endpoint for login
 - Create API endpoints for group CRUD operations
+- Create API endpoints for datasets CRUD operations
+- Create API endpoints for permissions CRUD operations
+- Create API endpoints for job requests CRUD operations
+- Create API endpoints for association requests CRUD operations
-- Create API endpoints for role CRUD operation
+- Create API endpoints for statistics CRUD operations _(only readable by Grid Admin users or Networks with a valid association)_
+- Create API endpoints for infrastructure scaling operations

 #### Privacy budgeting

 -

-#### Users and permissions
+#### Database modeling

 - Create a data model for Users object
 - Create a data model for Groups object
+- Create a data model for Datasets object
+- Create a data model for Permissions object
+- Create a data model for JobRequests object
+- Create a data model for AssociationRequests object
-- Create a data model for Roles object
+- Create a data model for Statistics object

 #### Cloud deployment

-- Have the ability to host a PyGrid Node serverless on AWS
+- Have the ability to host a Node serverless on AWS
-- Have the ability to host a PyGrid Node serverless on GCP
+- Have the ability to host a Node serverless on GCP
-- Have the ability to host a PyGrid Node serverless on Azure
+- Have the ability to host a Node serverless on Azure
-- Have the ability to host a PyGrid Worker on AWS
+- Have the ability to host a Worker on AWS
-- Have the ability to host a PyGrid Worker on GCP
+- Have the ability to host a Worker on GCP
-- Have the ability to host a PyGrid Worker on Azure
+- Have the ability to host a Worker on Azure

 ### PyGridNetwork

+#### API for Grid Admin

+- Create API endpoints for association requests CRUD operations
+- Create API endpoints for statistics CRUD operations _(only readable on Nodes with a valid association)_

-#### Reorganization
+#### Database modeling

-- Network should be able to request an association, or accept/deny association requests, with a Node
-- Need to be able to get general statistics from PyGrid nodes that a Network is associated with
+- Create a data model for AssociationRequests object

 #### Cloud deployment

-- Have the ability to host a PyGrid Network serverless on AWS
+- Have the ability to host a Network serverless on AWS
-- Have the ability to host a PyGrid Network serverless on GCP
+- Have the ability to host a Network serverless on GCP
-- Have the ability to host a PyGrid Network serverless on Azure
+- Have the ability to host a Network serverless on Azure

 ### Grid Admin